rocky-linux/documentation/docs/books/bash_programming/01-Shell-overview.md

 * Bourne Shell - This family includes but is not limited to:
     * sh (Bourne Shell, /usr/bin/sh).
 It was developed at Bell LABS in 1977 by Stephen Bourne and used on V7 UNIX
     * ksh (Korn Shell, /usr/bin/ksh)
     * Bash (GNU Bourne-Again Shell, /bin/bash) - Born in 1987, it is the product of the GNU Project.
 Most GNU/Linux operating systems use bash as their default shell.
-For more detailed information, please [read here](https://www.gnu.org/software/bash/manual/bash.html).
+For more detailed information, please [read this manual](https://www.gnu.org/software/bash/manual/bash.html).
     * psh (POSIX Shell) - For more detailed information, please [read here](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html).
     * zsh (Z-shell) - For more detailed information, please [read here](https://zsh.sourceforge.io/).
 * C Shell - This family includes but is not limited to: